Matilda effect: Examples

-"No more Matildas"
+Legacy

-The Spanish Association of Women Researchers and Technologists (AMIT) has created a movement called "No more Matildas" that honours Matilda Joslyn Gage.
+The Matilda effect has also shaped educational and public history projects that work to recover the stories of women scientists whose contributions have been ignored, minimized, or reassigned to men.
+The Matilda Project is an educational resource that uses illustrated biographies, classroom materials, and public-facing storytelling to raise awareness of inequality and gender bias in STEM.
+The Spanish Association of Women Researchers and Technologists (AMIT) created a movement called "No More Matildas" that honors Matilda Joslyn Gage.
 The campaign's goal is to promote the number of women in science from an early age, eliminating stereotypes.